End-to-End Microservice Tests with Cucumber

 resources folder.
 We use two annotations here:

-@RunWith passing the Cucumber runner, and
+@RunWith to use the Cucumber runner, and

-@CucumberOptions to specify the feature we want to execute and the reporting capabilities – we want to generate a JUnit-compatible report.
+@CucumberOptions to specify the feature we want to execute and the reporting capabilities.
+We want to generate a JUnit-compatible report.

 Having understood all this, the only piece we miss is the implementation of the steps.
 We can complete the full story now and check how the steps trigger the Java methods within a fresh context per scenario, and how assertions make their part.

 For the curious ones, two notes: